 The largest abstract and citation database of peer-reviewed literature: scientific journals, books, conference proceedings and patents.
 Includes the world's research output in the fields of science, technology, medicine, social sciences, and arts and humanities.
 Scopus features smart tools to track, analyze and visualize research.

 Authoritative, multidisciplinary abstract and citation database spanning every discipline.
-Connects publications and researchers through citations and controlled indexing in curated databases.
-Contains current and retrospective coverage in the sciences, social sciences, arts, and humanities, with coverage dating back to 1900.
-Also includes Conference Proceedings and Book Citation indices.
+Connects publications and researchers through citations and controlled indexing.
+Contains current and retrospective coverage in the sciences, social sciences, arts, and humanities.
+Also includes Biosis Citation Index, Data Citation Index, Book Citation Index, Derwent Innovations Index, Conference Proceedings Index, Zoological Records, Current Contents Connect, and Index Chemicus / Current Chemical Reactions.